7 Chinese Songs for Kids That Your Inner Child Will Love to Learn

 4. 小兔子乖乖 (Xiǎo Tùzi Guāiguai, “Good Little Bunnies”)

 This song tells a story that young kids love to act out.
 A mother rabbit leaves her children home alone.
 While she’s gone, the big bad wolf comes knocking at the door.
 He pretends to be the mother and asks the bunnies to hurry and open the door ( 把门儿开开 , bǎ mén’er kāikai), but the smart little bunnies recognize him and refuse to open the door since their mother hasn’t returned ( 妈妈没回来 , Māma méi huílái).

 When their mother comes back ( 妈妈回来了 , Māma huílái liǎo) with the same request, they obediently let her in.
 Note that the了 is given its full pronunciation, liǎo (not le), as is typical in music.

 The word 乖 (guāi) in the title is very commonly used for describing young children who are generally cooperative.
 As with all of these songs, the lyrics vary a bit depending on which version you listen to.

 5. 新年好 (Xīn Nián Hǎo, “Happy New Year”)

-This one is also simple enough to be well-suited to beginners.
+This one is also simple enough for beginners.
 In fact, with the exception of the more or less untranslatable particle 呀 (ya), I think I learned all of the characters in the song in Chinese 101.
-(I guess the class was more useful than I thought?)

 As an added bonus, see how many Chinese New Year traditions you can spot in the video.
 I counted at least 12, but I’m sure I missed a few.